bradbell/dismod_at/readme.md

 # Title
-dismod\_at: Estimating Disease Rates as Functions of Age and Time
+dismod_at: Estimating Disease Rates as Functions of Age and Time

 # License
 <pre>
 dismod_at: Estimating Disease Rates as Functions of Age and Time
-          Copyright (C) 2014-17 University of Washington
+          Copyright (C) 2014-19 University of Washington
              (Bradley M. Bell bradbell@uw.edu)
 This program is distributed under the terms of the
 	     GNU Affero General Public License version 3.0 or later